9.25.2009

 always thought this dude was ill (he killed hubba hideout back in the day and his fulfill the dream part is still amazing) but it seems like history's kinda swept him under the rug a bit... the kids grew up and turned on shorty's while the daggers came back and reclaimed the name. sad really.

-didn't he try starting a rap career too? always the kiss of death.
+didn't he try starting a rap career too?

 thanks for all the support everybody. see you monday